Mill Bank in Bloom achievements 2002 – 2020

 The group has a management committee and holds an AGM in the autumn.
 Each year there is a consultation exercise, usually a spring ‘walk-about’ to identify priorities.
 This year we have undertaken a more detailed consultation exercise.
 The village notice board is well used and newsletters are circulated quarterly.
 The two notice boards will be replaced this year by local volunteers.
 There is an active e mail network for regular volunteers.
 The Halifax Courier publishes stories of our achievements and the newsletters are available on our Facebook page.

 In 2011 the Group completed a community planting project.
 This was particularly popular and aimed at people who do not have gardens.
 Raised vegetable beds were installed and a mini orchard was planted.
 Herb tubs and the soft fruit area for use by all villagers are also popular.
-Volunteers continue run the school gardening club on Fridays.
-We plan to establish a History Board in the village tracing the history of the village.
-This will be supported by the School children and other interested villagers.
-If you would like to coordinate this project please contact Peter Walker.
+We established History Boards in the village tracing the history of the village.
+This was supported by the local school children and other interested villagers.

 Our core work is funded through the sale of the annual village calendar and other merchandise.
 We need £1,500 p.a. for base activities and grants for special projects are obtained from a variety of sources.
 We aim to be as self sufficient as possible.